giuseppeg/style-sheet/README.md

 }
 ```

-Note that currently the `css` props works only at runtime and styles defined with it cannot be extracted to static.
-We are going to add extraction soon though, it is just a matter of (free) time!

 ## Contributing

 Since this is a side project and we don't want to burn out, we decided to disable the GitHub issues.